-- 1. Mediation is not an option and will not be permissible for sexual assault, sexual misconduct, domestic violence, sexual harassment, stalking, dating violence and relationship abuse allegations. - 2.
-Salem State University will not wait for the conclusion of a criminal investigation or criminal proceeding to begin its own investigation.
-Salem State University will take immediate steps to protect the student in the educational setting. - 3.
+- Salem State University will not wait for the conclusion of a criminal investigation or criminal proceeding to begin its own investigation.
+Salem State University will take immediate steps to protect the student in the educational setting. - 2.
 The Associate Dean of Students or the Associate Director of Community Standards and Residence Life may waive the time limit at his/her discretion and in any situation including, but not limited to, incidents of sexual assault or harassment and instances in which criminal charges may be pursued.
-The decision of the assistant dean of students or the coordinator of student conduct and mediation programs about whether to waive the time limits shall be final. - 4.
-The student being charged and the student bringing charges will be informed of the outcome of any campus disciplinary proceeding brought forward alleging a sexual violence or gender-based misconduct. - 5.
-Victims of sexual assault shall have the opportunity to notify proper law enforcement authorities and shall have the option to be assisted by campus personnel in notifying these authorities, if the student chooses to do so. - 6.
-The Title IX Coordinator will review the recipient's disciplinary procedures to ensure that the procedures comply with the prompt and equitable requirements of Title IX. - 7.
+The decision of the assistant dean of students or the coordinator of student conduct and mediation programs about whether to waive the time limits shall be final. - 3.
+The student being charged and the student bringing charges will be informed of the outcome of any campus disciplinary proceeding brought forward alleging a sexual violence or sexual harassment. - 4.
+Victims of sexual assault shall have the opportunity to notify proper law enforcement authorities and shall have the option to be assisted by campus personnel in notifying these authorities, if the student chooses to do so. - 5.
+The Title IX Coordinator will review the recipient's disciplinary procedures to ensure that the procedures comply with the prompt and equitable requirements of Title IX. - 6.
 Salem State University will provide an appeals process for both parties if needed.

-Rights of complainants alleging sexual violence, sexual harassment, gender-based harassment, domestic violence, dating violence, stalking and/or retaliation:
+The university will notify complainants alleging sexual harassment, sexual assault, domestic violence, dating violence, stalking and/or retaliation, in writing that they have the following rights to: